The main sources of real estate law are as follows:

-Restrictions may be imposed by a landlord and relevant clauses may be incorporated into a lease agreement.
-There are no regulations or laws explicitly imposing restrictions on a tenant’s use of real estate, but regulations related to real estate in general may impose restrictions on a tenant's use of the real estate.
-For example, the Outdoor Advertisement Control Act (OACA) stipulates that any person who intends to display advertisements or change authorised advertisements must obtain permission from, or report to, the local government depending on the type of advertisements.
-The OACA also restricts a tenant's use of real estate in connection with advertisements.
+There are no regulations or laws generally restricting a tenant’s use of real estate, but restrictions may be imposed by landlord and relevant clauses may be incorporated into a lease agreement, and regulations relating to specific areas may impose specific restrictions on a tenant’s use of real estate.
+For example, the Outdoor Advertisement Control Act (OACA) stipulates that any person who intends to display advertisements or change authorised advertisements must obtain permission from, or report to, the local government depending on the type of advertisements, thereby directly restricting a tenant’s use of real estate in connection with advertisements.

-Under the Civil Code, a tenant is basically permitted to improve the real estate when such improvement objectively increases the value of the real estate.
-However, the tenant is not allowed to alter or improve the real estate against a landlord’s objection.
+Under the Civil Code, a tenant is basically permitted to implement improvement measures that objectively increase the value of the leased real estate.
+However, the tenant is not allowed to alter or improve the real estate against the landlord’s objection.